North Dakota Arrest Records & Warrant Search

-The sheriff’s office is also responsible for filing the complaint which eventually leads to the release of the arrest warrant.
+The sheriff’s office is also responsible for filing the complaint, which eventually leads to the release of the arrest warrant.
 This is done at the completion of a criminal investigation.
-It should be understood here that although ND outstanding warrants are frequently sought in felonious matter, cops are allowed to make arrests in such cases even without resorting to the use of a court issued order.
+It should be understood here that although ND outstanding warrants are frequently sought in felonious matters, cops are allowed to make arrests in such cases even without resorting to the use of a court issued order.

 The probable cause requirement for arrest warrants

 To ensure that arrest orders do not violate the constitutional rights of an individual, the police cannot take any decision pertaining to these decrees on their own.
 The sheriff’s office will merely inform the court of the criminal transgression and the proof they have collected that points to the culpability of a said person.
 It is then left up to the courts to ensure that a probable case can be found on the basis of this evidence before an active warrant is released.
 The finding of reasonable cause can be based on witness testimony or evidence that is hearsay in part or whole.

 A magistrate who has not been admitted to practice law in ND can only issue a warrant if the complaint filed has been approved by a prosecuting attorney.
 However, if it is clear from the affidavit that the accused may flee the county if he is not immediately taken into custody, the active warrant can be released even without the involvement of the state prosecution.